pkhuji/torrent-client-api/README.md

     const preferences = await qBittorent.getPreferences();

-    // This only takes raw preferences data that is returned from getPreferences() method await qBittorent.setPreferences(preferences);
+    // This only works with data format of raw preferences that are returned from getPreferences() method await qBittorent.setPreferences(preferences);

     await qBittorent.setTorrentUploadSpeed(hashes, 50); // limit in KBps